Adobe Acrobat showing PDF tag structure and accessibility checker with all items passed for an annual report document

 Images carry alt text in a specific language.
 In a 25-language project, that means 25 separate alt text sets — each accurate, contextually appropriate, and written or reviewed by someone who knows the target language.

 These are not edge cases.
-They are standard challenges in any large-scale multilingual DTP project.
+They are standard challenges in any large-scale multilingual DTP project — and they require a specialist who understands both accessibility and multilingual document production.

 In a typical multilingual DTP workflow, remediation is the final step before delivery — but it must be planned from the beginning.

 1. Source file quality matters.
-A well-structured InDesign file using proper paragraph styles, master pages, and consistent formatting produces a cleaner exported PDF and significantly reduces remediation time.
-Documents built with manual overrides and inconsistent styling require more intervention.
+A well-structured InDesign file using proper paragraph styles and master pages produces a cleaner exported PDF and significantly reduces remediation time.

 2. Export settings must be correct.
 The PDF must be exported with tagging enabled.
 In Adobe InDesign, this means using the correct export preset and enabling accessibility options before the file leaves the design environment.

 3. Remediation is performed in Adobe Acrobat Pro.
-The exported PDF is opened, audited using the Preflight or Accessibility Checker panel, and remediated manually.
-Automated tagging tools provide a starting point, but manual review is always required — particularly for complex layouts, tables, and multi-column text.
+The exported PDF is audited using the Preflight or Accessibility Checker panel and remediated manually.
+Automated tagging tools provide a starting point, but manual review is always required.

-4. Verification is done with assistive technology.
+4. Verification with assistive technology.
 The remediated PDF is tested with a screen reader to confirm that the reading experience matches the intended document structure.

 5. Each language version is handled separately.
-There is no shortcut here.
+There is no shortcut.
 A 20-language project requires 20 individually remediated PDFs, each verified for its specific language, reading direction, and character support.

-→ Have existing PDF archives that were produced before accessibility requirements applied
+• Have existing PDF archives produced before accessibility requirements applied

 The most cost-effective approach to PDF accessibility is to build it into the document design process.
 When InDesign files are structured correctly from the beginning — using paragraph styles, proper heading hierarchies, and correctly prepared image frames — the exported PDF requires far less remediation.